deepalidk19/ProCDemo/ProCDemo/Readme.md

 2. More validations for firstname/lastname (include not allowed character list)
 3. For duplicate records, update the record with the latest entry in input file
 4. Add more validations for gpa,grade,year ( numeric, range)
+5. Write a separate test script to validate the functionality.